RomanW05/ecommerce/README.md

 ## DEPLOYMENT

-    Gitlab and Azure will be used to create a Continious Deployment and Continious Integration (CI/CD) pipeline.
+    Gitlab will be used to create a Continious Integration and Continious Deployment (CI/CD) pipeline using the configuration file ".gitlab-ci.yml".
 Each microservice has its own Dockerfile image to meet the Gitlab criteria and apply automatically the specified steps.
+    Azure will be used to host the application in the form of a docker-compose image containing all the microservices.
+A configuration file for the Azure platform is needed to pull the microservices from Gitlab "deploy-task.yaml"
-    - First: The code is commited and pushed to Gitlab where integration and deployment tests are held.
+    - First: The code is commited and pushed to Gitlab where integration and deployment tests are held in the file "docker-compose.test.yml".
-    - Second: The docker-compose application is deployed to Azure
+    - Second: The docker-compose application is deployed to Azure using the gitlab configuration file

     Gitlab will